ZSL 200 logo

 Water vole predator, American mink

-Join/Register a site to survey water voles
+Where to find water voles

 Water voles live along slow-flowing rivers, streams, ponds, lakes, canals and reedbeds, preferably with a water depth over 1 meter.
-They prefer water bodies with large swathes of vegetation, emerging from both the riverbank and the water itself.
+They prefer water bodies with large swathes of diverse vegetation, emerging from both the riverbank and the water itself.
 As they create burrows inside sheltered, steep banks of 45 degrees or more, they have an affinity for soft, easily penetrable earth.

 Some water vole colonies are fossorial, meaning they are grassland based and live in underground burrows.
 This is common in mainland Europe, where they can be found in high numbers and are even considered pests in some areas.
 Some fossorial water vole colonies exist in Scotland.